If you're at high risk (clinically extremely vulnerable) from coronavirus (COVID-19), you're advised to take extra steps to protect yourself.

 wash your hands as soon as you get home

-wear something that covers your nose and mouth in places where it's hard to stay away from other people, such as on public transport, in shops and in hospitals
+wear something that covers your nose and mouth in places where it's hard to stay away from other people, such as in hospitals

 do not touch your eyes, nose or mouth if your hands are not clean